-Buying a House - 5 Things No One Tells You, Including How Much of a Mortgage You Can Afford
+If you are a First Time Home Buyer - 5 Things No One Tells You, Including How Much of a Mortgage You Can Afford.

 Ever wonder what no one tells you about buying a house?
-Or maybe you’re house-hunting and wondering how much of a mortgage you can afford?
+Or maybe you’re house-hunting and wondering how much of a First Time Home Buyer mortgage you can afford?
 The size of your mortgage, in addition to your down payment, will determine what price range you want to be looking in.
 And there’s no shame in starting small because there are a lot of overlooked expenses.
-Here are 6 things no one tells you about buying a home but which can help you decide how much of a mortgage you can afford:

 - Set Your Own Mortgage Limit